mmtk/mmtk-core/README.md

 ### TODO:

-- [ ] Move perfmon binding to a separate crate as a dependency
+- [x] Move perfmon binding to a separate crate as a dependency
-- [ ] Conditional compilation: intel linux only
+- [ ] Conditional compilation: x86/x64 linux only
 - [ ] A feature to enable/disable reporting
 - [ ] **Per mutator/worker counter**